Mental Health Literacy in Schools

 School and Classroom Leadership

-This section of the SMHO website offers a wealth of information, tools and resources for school leaders to build personal mental health literacy, to lead a mentally healthy school, and to create mentally healthy learning environments.
-Access supports for including mental health and well-being in school improvement planning and assessing your school and creating an action plan.
+This section of the SMHO website offers a wealth of information, tools and resources for school leaders to build foundational knowledge, and to lead a mentally healthy school.

 Educator Section (SMHO)